Audit Lessons from Sports: Building Winning Audit Teams Under Pressure

 Five retro prompts

-1. What created rework
+1. What created rework?

-2. Where evidence went missing
+2. Where did evidence go missing?

-3. Which reasons were unclear
+3. Which reasons were unclear?

-4. What the client liked
+4. What did the client like?

-5. What we will change next time
+5. What will we change next time?

-Winning under pressure is not about heroics at the deadline.
-It is about habits set long before the deadline.
+Winning under pressure is not about heroics at the deadline - it is about habits set long before the deadline.
 Preparation, clarity, trust, adaptability, and reflection turn stress into proof of strength.

 Answers